Nawab-AS/note-taker/README.md

 ## Roadmap
+- Convert transcriptions into proper notes
+- Save notebooks with MongoDB Atlas
 - Add seperation to notes with 'notebooks'
-    - save notebooks with MongoDB Atlas
 - Connect to MongoDB for login/signup
 - Allow users to add their own API keys

 ## Questions or Concerns
-For any questions or concerns please email me at nawab-as@hackclub.app
+For any questions or concerns please email me at support@nawab-as.software